Dimserene/Vanilla-Plus-Pack/README.md

 git submodule update --remote --recursive --merge
   ```

-  And then, again, copy all the contents in Mods folder to your Mods folder.
+  And then, copy all the contents in Mods folder to your Mods folder.

 ## FAQ